If you are reading this, you are probably wondering how to soften lacrosse mesh.

-Why Bother Soften Lacrosse Mesh?
+Why Bother to Soften Lacrosse Mesh?

-You won’t be able to make the ball land into the pocket and retain it while moving across the lacrosse field.
+Secondly, you won’t be able to make the ball land into the pocket and retain it while moving across the lacrosse field.

 Long story short, YOU SHOULD.